 Prior to his City service, AP practiced civil law at Knapp, Petersen & Clarke and served as a Judicial Extern for the California Appellate Court.

-AP serves as an instructor at the Los Angeles Police Department and Los Angeles Fire Department Leadership Academies teaching Adult Development Theory and Transformational Leadership; is a faculty member for the NRPA's Directors School; Chair of the NRPA's Parks & Recreation Magazine Editorial Advisory Board; and Advocacy Board Member for World Urban Parks and is a Judge Pro Tem for the Los Angeles Superior Court.
+AP serves as an instructor at the Los Angeles Police Department and Los Angeles Fire Department Leadership Academies teaching Adult Development Theory and Transformational Leadership; is a faculty member for the NRPA's Directors School; Chair of the NRPA's Parks & Recreation Magazine Editorial Advisory Board; an Executive Board Member for World Urban Parks and serves as a Judge Pro Tem for the Los Angeles Superior Court.

-AP is a native Angeleno, born in Hollywood and grew up and went to school in Santa Monica.
-He holds a Bachelor of Science Degree in International Politics from Georgetown University's School of Foreign Service, Washington DC and a Juris Doctorate from Loyola Law School, Los Angeles and a Certificate of Spanish Language Prociency from the Universidad de Sevilla, Spain.
+AP is a native Angeleno, born in Hollywood and a graduate of Santa Monica High School.
+He holds a Bachelor of Science Degree in International Politics from Georgetown University's School of Foreign Service in Washington DC and a Juris Doctorate from Loyola Law School, Los Angeles and a Certificate of Spanish Language Proficiency from the Universidad de Sevilla, Spain.

 In his free time AP enjoys running, swimming, tennis, historical biographies, travel, international relations, urban design and planning.